keivalya/rescueShakti/README.md

 - **Chatbot:** You may provide the number of the chatbot that _gives sarcastic responses_ to anyone you don't want to reveal your own phone number to and feel at ease.

 ## How we built it
-We have used JavaScript in order to retrieve
+We have used JavaScript to retrieve the Geolocation of the user and Google Maps API in order to

 ## Challenges we ran into